tier4/AWSIM/docs/Components/Sensors/LiDARSensor/AddNewLiDAR/index.md

     ![lidar_configuration](img/LidarConfiguration.png)

-    1. Add a new public static instance of `BaseLidarConfiguration` choosing one of the implementations:
+    Add a new item to the `ByModel` dictionary that collects *LiDAR* model enumerations with their `BaseLidarConfiguration` choosing one of the implementations:

     - `UniformRangeLidarConfiguration` - lidar configuration for uniformly distributed rays along the horizontal axis with a uniform range for all the rays (it contains `minRange` and `maxRange` parameters additionally)
     - `LaserBasedRangeLidarConfiguration` - lidar configuration for uniformly distributed rays along the horizontal axis with ranges retrieved from lasers description
     - *Or create your custom implementations in `LidarConfiguration.cs` like:*
         - `HesaiAT128LidarConfiguration`
         - `HesaiQT128C2XLidarConfiguration`
         - `HesaiPandar128E4XLidarConfiguration`

     !!! note "Lidar configuration parameters descrition"
         Please refer to [this section](../LiDARSensor/#elements-configurable-from-the-editor-level) for the detailed description of all configuration parameters.

-    1. Add a new item to the `ByModel` dictionary that collects *LiDAR* model enumerations with their *LiDAR* configurations.

 1. Done.
 New *LiDAR* preset should be available via *Unity Inspector*.